How to Socialize on Your Solo Theme Park Trip and Not Feel Lonely (Solo Travel)

 Many of the onsite resorts and hotels have hip lounges with staff bringing the theme park magic right in the bar.

-So, make good use of the lobby, common room or lounge area of the resort.
 Try to engage with people while in the common areas and avoid looking down on your phone.
 It’s like saying “don’t talk to me.”

 Instead, have an open posture that’s inviting and just people watch.
 Eventually there will be an opportunity to start a conversation.